realityforge/Quake-III-Arena/README.md

 The scripts assume that you installed everything in the default locations.
 In case you want to deviate from that, the paths are in ./android/run.(sh|bat) and in Makefile.local.

 #### Linux
-1. Open Makefile.local and uncomment the Linux section.
+1. Update ANDROID_NDK path in Makefile.local
 2. Run ./android/run.sh

 #### Windows
-1. Open Makefile.local and uncomment the Windows section.
-2. Replace \<username\> with your windows username folder as it appears in C:\Users.
+1. Replace \<username\> with your windows username folder as it appears in C:\Users.
-3. Open git bash and run ./android/run.bat.
+2. Open git bash and run ./android/run.bat.

 # Original ioq3 README:
                    ,---------------------------------------.